-Stocks open higher on Wall Street following a 7-day rout
+Stock indexes rise on Wall Street following a 7-day rout

-U.S. stock markets were set for similar-sized declines at the open, with Dow futures down 0.8% and the broader S&P 500 futures 1.1% lower.
+The turnaround on Wall Street follows a rally in some Asian markets amid hopes that major central banks will take steps to shore up economies from the impact of the outbreak.
+Indexes in Europe were mostly lower, however, following a downbeat economic growth forecast.

-The catalyst for the renewed bout of selling appeared to center on a downbeat economic assessment from the Organization for Economic Cooperation and Development.
-As well as warning that the global economy could shrink in the first quarter of this year as a result of the outbreak, the OECD slashed its global growth forecast for this year.
-It now expects the global economy to grow by 2.4%, half a percentage point less than it previously thought, and warned it could be as low as 1.5% if the virus lasts long and spreads widely.
+The Organization for Economic Cooperation and Development warned that the global economy could shrink in the first quarter of this year as a result of the outbreak.
+It expects the global economy to grow by 2.4% this year, half a percentage point less than it previously thought.
+The OECD also warned growth could be as low as 1.5% if the virus lasts long and spreads widely.

+U.S. stocks were coming off their worst weekly drop since the financial crisis of 2008.
+Gloomy forecasts for the world economy have hurt sentiment.

-That bleak assessment sidelined budding hopes in the markets that the world’s central banks, particularly the U.S. Federal Reserve, could be stung into action and cut interest rates or provide financial liquidity.
+The OECD’s bleak assessment sidelined budding hopes in the markets that the world’s central banks, particularly the U.S. Federal Reserve, could be stung into action and cut interest rates or provide financial liquidity.

 On Friday, Fed chairman Jay Powell said the central bank stood ready to help the economy if needed.
 Investors increasingly expect the Fed to cut rates at its next policy meeting in mid-March, possibly even before.
 His hint of looser policy weighed on the dollar.
-On Monday, the euro was up 0.8% to $1.1113 while the dollar fell 0.3% to 107.70 yen.

-And Bank of Japan Governor Haruhiko Kuroda likewise issued a statement Monday, after an early plunge in share prices, saying the central bank “will closely monitor future developments, and will strive to provide ample liquidity and ensure stability in financial markets through appropriate market operations and asset purchases.”
+Bank of Japan Governor Haruhiko Kuroda likewise issued a statement Monday, after an early plunge in share prices, saying the central bank “will closely monitor future developments, and will strive to provide ample liquidity and ensure stability in financial markets through appropriate market operations and asset purchases.”

 Given that the main economic impact so far of the virus outbreak is on the supply side of economies rather than on the demand side, questions are being asked as to whether looser monetary policy will have any meaningful impact.